 We don’t quote a standard price for braces because cases vary in time and complexity.
-For this reason, independent member specialists belonging to the BC Orthodontics Group have always offered a no-obligation initial orthodontic exam, x-rays and consultation.
+For this reason, independent member specialists belonging to the BC Orthodontics Group encourage you to visit one of our orthodontists for an initial orthodontic exam, x-rays and consultation.

 This allows us to evaluate your bite without obligating you to start treatment.
 Individual offices offer finance plans with 0% interest, or if you want to lower your payments even further, we also offer longer term financing with interest.
 If you have dental insurance, we’ll help you get the maximum benefit allowable.

 Don't see the answer to your question here?
 Contact a BC Orthodontic Group Practice near you for more information!